hlandau/acmetool/_doc/SCHEMA.md

 of the subjectPublicKeyInfo constructed from the private key.

 **Account ID:** Take the Directory URL for the ACME server.
-Take the hostname, port (if applicable) and path, stripping the scheme, which must be HTTPS (e.g.
+Take the hostname, port (if applicable) and path, stripping the scheme (e.g.
 "example.com/directory").
 If the path is "/", strip it ("example.com/" becomes "example.com").
 URL-encode this string so that any slashes are percent-encoded using lowercase hexadecimal.
 Take this string and append "/" followed by the string formed by calculating a Key ID using the account's private key.

-  e.g. "example.com%2fdirectory/irq7564p5siu3zngnc2caqygp3v53dfmh6idwtpyfkxojssqglta"
+  e.g. `example.com%2fdirectory/irq7564p5siu3zngnc2caqygp3v53dfmh6idwtpyfkxojssqglta`

 Each account directory is thus an account key-specific subdirectory of the string formed from the directory URL.

+For production use the scheme MUST be "https".
+In some cases, it may be desirable to test using HTTP.
+Where an HTTP URL is specified, it is prefixed with `http:`.
+For example:

+  `http:example.com%2fdirectory/irq7564p5siu3zngnc2caqygp3v53dfmh6idwtpyfkxojssqglta`

 **Certificate ID:** A certificate ID must be assignable before a certificate has been issued, when only the public key and certificate URL are known.